mannatgupta146/Code-Craftz/readme.md

 ## How It Works

-1. **HTML Structure**:
-    - The page is built with semantic HTML5 elements to ensure accessibility and maintainability.
-    - The navigation section includes the logo, menu, and links to different sections.
+- **HTML Structure**: Built with semantic HTML5 elements for accessibility and maintainability.
+The navigation section includes the logo, menu, and links to different sections.

-2. **CSS Styles**:
-    - The layout uses `flexbox` to organize content efficiently, ensuring it is both responsive and aligned properly on all screen sizes.
-    - A media query is used to handle smaller screens (max-width: 600px), adjusting the display of the navigation bar, buttons, and other elements.
+- **CSS Styles**: Uses `flexbox` for content organization, ensuring the layout is responsive and well-aligned on all screen sizes.
+A media query adjusts the display for smaller screens (max-width: 600px), modifying the navigation bar, buttons, and other elements.

-3. **Responsive Design**:
-    - The media query alters the design by:
-        - Hiding navigation items and replacing them with a menu icon for mobile devices.
-        - Adjusting font sizes and layout elements for a better mobile experience.
+- **Responsive Design**: The media query modifies the design by hiding navigation items on mobile devices and replacing them with a menu icon.
+Font sizes and layout elements are adjusted for a better mobile experience.

-4. **Mobile-First Approach**:
-    - The design prioritizes mobile optimization, ensuring the layout adapts to smaller screens first, then adjusts for larger screens.
+- **Mobile-First Approach**: The design is optimized for mobile first, ensuring the layout adapts to smaller screens before scaling up for larger screens.

 ## Usage

-- **For Developers**:
-    - You can modify the existing HTML, CSS, and image files to customize the landing page for your needs.
-    - Open `index.html` to see the page in action.
+- **For Developers**: Modify the existing HTML, CSS, and image files to customize the landing page.
+Open `index.html` to see the page in action.

-- **For Designers**:
-    - Use the provided styles to implement similar designs or adapt them to your own projects.
+- **For Designers**: Use the provided styles to implement similar designs or adapt them to your own projects.

-- **For Content Editors**:
-    - Easily update the text and images in the HTML to reflect your brand, product, or service.
+- **For Content Editors**: Easily update the text and images in the HTML to reflect your brand, product, or service.

 ## Credits